 God has used Israel as a powerful illustration of the negative consequences for those who rebel and wander from Him.
 In the same way, God is now using Israel as a powerful illustration of the goodness and mercy!
 It will follow His lost sheep until they return to His fold.

-There may be a spiritual drift among many evangelical Millennials in the West.
+There may be a spiritual drift among many Christian Gen Z in the West.
 But in other places in the world like Asia, Africa and Latin America, revival fires are burning among next generations.
 Young believers in these regions have a greater love for the Bible than their Western counterparts.

 And they are becoming fascinated with the fulfillment of ancient prophecies concerning Israel.
 Their zeal covers the christian anti-zionism movements with embarrassment.
 Even without Darby’s and Scofield’s dispensational interpretations, they are recognizing the significant role of the Jewish people in God’s eternal purposes.